Why Your Best Content Is Invisible

 Tools like Buffer or SocialPilot can schedule the social components, but the real value is the process.
 Build the checklist into your project management tool of choice.
 Every content piece gets a distribution task list that must be completed before it’s marked “done.”

-The Metrics That Actually Matter for Distribution
+The Metrics That Matter for Distribution

 Pageviews are a vanity metric for distribution.
 Here’s what to track instead: